BobcatGracie/Katrhyns_Project/README.md

 # Kathryns_Project
 Credit Card Budgeting Application

-## Installation and Libraries
-This application only supports python3!
-You will need these standard packages to run the main.py Most are imported within Python's library, other than matplotlib and flask.

-time</br>
-os</br>
-pandas as pd</br>
-flask</br>
-matplotlib.pyplot as plt</br>

 ## Dates
 Different date formats have been accounted for and managed in the Class Account Manager, under the plot def.